a-mahdipour/WES-to-CNV/README.md

-# CNVfromWES
+# WES-to-CNV

-Providing CNV curve from WES data.
+_Providing required files in shell starting from WES data to detect copy number variations_
 ---

 This Repo covers the following steps in generating CNVs from WES data.
 To this end, follow the bellow steps :